looeee/discoverthreejs-site/markdown/book/first-steps/ambient-lighting.md

 ### The `AmbientLight` Doesn't Show Depth {#no-depth}

-As we mentioned in {{< link path="/book/first-steps/physically-based-rendering/#lighting-and-depth" title="" >}}, our eyes use differences in shading across the surface of an object to determine depth.
+As we mentioned in the [Physically Based Rendering]({{< relref "/book/first-steps/physically-based-rendering#lighting-and-depth" >}} "Physically Based Rendering") chapter, our eyes use differences in shading across the surface of an object to determine depth.
 However, the light from an ambient light shines equally in all directions, so the shading is uniform and gives us no information about depth.
 Consequently, any object illuminated using only an `AmbientLight` will not appear to be 3D.

 This is similar to how the `MeshBasicMaterial` works, to the point of being indistinguishable.
 One of these cubes has a `MeshBasicMaterial` and one has a `MeshStandardMaterial` illuminated only by an `AmbientLight`.
 See if you can tell them apart: